What Is A Life Coach?

 Coaching Intro Session

-As Your Life Coach, I Provide Partnership and Accountability
+As Your Personal Life Coach, I Provide Partnership and Accountability

-We’re not in a “see you at the next session” relationship; we’re in an “Email me, check in with me -- I want to hear from you between sessions” relationship.
+We’re not in a “see you at the next session” relationship; we’re in an “Email me several times a week, check in with me -- I want to hear from you between sessions” relationship.

-When we work together, we work together for the entirety of our engagement, not just during our strategy sessions.
-Don’t save your questions for the in-office visits, let’s work together while you’re taking action between sessions.
+When we work together, we work together for the entirety of our engagement, not just during our sessions.
+Don’t save your questions (or challenges) for the in-office visits, let’s work together while you’re taking action between sessions.
 I’ll review cover letters, celebrate fantastic meetings you have had, ease your nerves before the big interview.
+I. AM.
+HERE.
+That's what I do.

-As your life coach, I see, and boost your weaknesses, while playing to your strengths.
+As your coach, it's also my job to see, and boost your weaknesses, while playing to your strengths.

 I get to know my clients real well.
-In fact, I’ll help you get to know yourself better.
-I see the patterns you’re falling into and share with you what I see.
+And more importantly, I’ll help you get to know yourself better.
+I see the patterns you’re repeating, the stories you're telling yourself, and I'll share with you what I see.
 Just like your track coach will show you your running times and give you the tools to do better, I’ll show you the thought patterns that you may or may not be aware of, and give you the tools to shift them.

-There is plenty (plenty!) of homework between sessions, so that you can shift your behaviors, take new action.
+There is plenty (plenty!) of homework between sessions, so have insights, take action, which leads to new insights...actions.
 Insight...action.
-Insight...action.
-That’s the steady drumbeat of change.
+That’s the steady drumbeat of my coaching practice, and the drumbeat of change.

-And it’s not just you and me after all, your life has other people in it!
-Your parents, your partner, therapists, psychiatrists, your kids — I work with you as part of your team to help you be your best, have one cohesive plan and get the support you need to achieve your objective.
+And remember, this isn't just about you and me after all, your life has other people in it!
+Your parents, your partner, therapists, friends, your kids — I work with you as part of your team to help you be your best.
+We have one cohesive plan so that you will have the support you need to achieve your objective.

-So yes, that means if you just graduated college and are in your mid-20s and your parents aren’t sure how to support you; I’ll have a call with them.
+So yes, that means if you just graduated college and are in your mid-20s and your parents aren’t sure how to support you; we'll have a session with them.

-Or, if your partner is very nervous about money since you’re the primary breadwinner and have been out of work for 3 months; I’ll connect with him or her.
+Or, if your partner is very nervous about money since you’re the primary breadwinner and have been out of work for 3 months; we'll connect with him or her, with your blessing.

 We are one team, supporting you as you pursue your goal.